control-freak-ide/misc/Control-Freak-v3.md

 ### Component Layout

 - we will extend actions for component layouts and make them accessible as 'perspectives'
-- users may remove components or parts (in the vertical admin/design mode)
+- users may remove components or parts (in the vertical's admin/design mode)

 ## XBlox